-Trump, Biden speak by phone about coronavirus
+Trump, Biden have a 'really good' phone call about coronavirus

 President Trump and former Vice President Joe Biden spoke over the phone Monday afternoon about the coronavirus crisis, Fox News has learned.